 MTC and ABAG serve diverse populations in the Bay Area.
 People with low incomes have increasingly been displaced from their communities due to rising home prices and rents, while people with high incomes are able to stay in place with access to the best schools, parks and other resources.
 People of color have been the majority since 1980 while white people are able to accrue advantages and benefits from historically unjust policies such as discrimination and redlining.
 Rural communities, roughly 10 percent of the population, are exposed to a different set of issues relative to their suburban or urban counterparts.
 Seniors are continuously rising in size relative to the rest of the population.
-Various population subgroups have historically faced the brunt of planning processes due to the language they speak, disabilities they endure, their gender and sexual orientation, or the home or vehicle they do not own.
+People with disabilities face daily barriers to housing and transportation access and are over-represented in the ranks of the economically disadvantaged and unemployed Various population subgroups have historically faced the brunt of planning processes due to the language they speak, their disabilities, their age, their gender and sexual orientation, or the home or vehicle they do not own.

 MTC and ABAG's working definition of equity is "just inclusion into a Bay Area where everyone can participate, prosper and reach their full potential."
-The agencies strive to advance equity through careful consideration of investments and policies - referred to in the Plan Bay Area 2050 context as "strategies" - that affect historically marginalized and systemically underserved groups, including households with low incomes and communities of color.
+The agencies strive to advance equity through careful consideration of investments and policies - referred to in the Plan Bay Area 2050 context as "strategies" - that affect historically and systemically marginalized, underserved, and excluded groups, including households with low incomes, communities of color, people with disabilities and seniors.

 The MTC-ABAG Equity Platform, launched in 2019, is built around the common vision of furthering long-term equity actions that meaningfully reverse disparities in access and dismantle systemic exclusion.
-Explored in the Introduction Chapter of the Plan Bay Area 2050 draft, historical and present-day policies have led to disparate outcomes for various population subgroups, especially Black and Indigenous people.
+Explored in the Introduction Chapter of Plan Bay Area 2050, historical and present-day policies have led to disparate outcomes for various population subgroups, especially Black and Indigenous people.
 Plan Bay Area 2050 recognizes this upfront, while also acknowledging that dismantling systemic racism and exclusion cannot and will not happen overnight.
 To advance racial and environmental justice, MTC adopted an equity lens approach consistently throughout the planning process, where the plan does not simply seek to mitigate adverse impacts on underserved populations, but affirmatively advance equitable outcomes through all of its strategies in transportation, housing, economy and the environment.
 The following paragraphs describe a vision for equity in each of these areas, based on what we heard from Bay Area residents, especially underserved populations, throughout the Plan Bay Area 2050 process: